Revaluation of rateable value

 You’ll get:

-• an estimate of your new rateable value (a 'draft valuation notice') sent by your assessor on or before 30 November 2025
+• an estimate of your new rateable value (a 'draft valuation notice') sent by your assessor once the draft valuation roll is published on 30 November 2028

-• confirmation of your new rateable value (a 'valuation notice') sent by your assessor on or before 15 March 2026 – the new rateable value might be different from the estimate
+• confirmation of your new rateable value (a 'valuation notice') that applies from 1 April 2029 sent by your assessor – the new rateable value might be different from the draft value

-There’s more information about draft valuation notices on the Scottish Assessors Association website.
+There’s more information about valuation notices on the Scottish Assessors Association website.

 If you think your draft valuation notice is wrong